 during the filming of sexual scenes in Boogie Nights

 In the scene when Billy, E. and Vince are having coffee pool side, when Billy says "I'd bet you'd like to see Vince do a studio movie E.", Billy picks up his cup of coffee.
 In the next shot, angled behind Billy, the cup is still on the table.
 See more

-Walsh & Vince talk shop at Crazy Girls, a strip joint near Sunset See more
+Walsh & Vince get along famously at the strip club See more